-GRADES AND PROGRESS REPORTS
+GRADES & PROGRESS REPORTS

 Students should expect to receive feedback on their progress toward mastering standards throughout the year.
-Parents can access their children's grades online via Infinite Campus year-round and at the end of every trimester for elementary students, and quarter and semester for middle and high school students.
+Parents/Guardians can access their children's grades online via Infinite Campus year-round and at the end of every trimester for elementary students, and at the end of each quarter and semester for middle and high school students.